AI

 Understanding the Types of AI for Enterprise Transformation

-AI is often used as a blanket term, but in practice, it ranges from Reactive AI, which responds to input, interprets emotions, and considers context.
-For enterprises, recognizing these different types of AI is vital to matching the right intelligence, challenge, and adapting.
+For enterprises, recognizing these different types of AI is vital to matching the right intelligence to the right challenges and adapting.

 Why Artificial Intelligence is the Key to Enterprise Growth and Decision Automation